FOMO is the acronym for the fear of missing out and it isn’t just something that’s fun to say. It’s real.

 Remember recess?
 It was that free time after lunch at school.
 It was a time to play.
 When you were a little kid and went out to play, you didn’t worry about tomorrow or yesterday.
 You didn’t care how you looked, or what people thought of you.
 Instead you jumped in the puddles, rolled down the hill, and laughed until you cried.

 If you want to be present, fold up your to-do list and go play.
 Take a walk, sing a song, paint a mural, hike up a mountain, or go jump in a puddle.
 Bring recess back and play your way.

 Would you rather have just a taste of 100 things on your bucket list to say you accomplished them, or the opportunity to savor a few?
 Give into FOMO, go wide, and take a taste.
 Have a little bit of everything.

 Or, choose a deep meaningful dive into something you care about.
 Choose a life-changing experience.
 Choose true love.
 Choose magic.
 Be more with less.

 Experiment with these recommendations to stay present in your life and turn your FOMO into JOMO: the joy of missing out.
-Feel joy that you have a choice, joy that you are protecting what matters most, and joy because you are present, because you are finally living.
+Feel joy that you have a choice, joy that you are protecting what matters most, and joy that you are present because you are finally living.